Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 Step 1: Use Newspaper Squares to Wipe Off Excess Paint

 Newspaper is inexpensive, readily available and works well for removing excess paint from the brushes without bleeding through.
-Paper towels may be more absorbent, but the oil paint will quickly bleed through to your hands, creating another mess to clean.
+Paper towels may be more absorbent, but the oil paint will quickly leak through to your hands, creating another mess to clean.
 Newspaper is easy to rip or cut into sections approximately 6" square.
 I keep a supply of pre-cut newspaper squares in a plastic container as disposable rags for the cleaning process.

 Use the newspaper squares to wipe the excess paint from the bristles of the brush.
 With a newspaper square in the palm of your hand, lay the ferrule and bristles on to the paper, and then wrap the paper around the brush.
 While holding the paper firmly, slowly pull out the brush and the newspaper will collect most of the excess paint.
-Repeat with a fresh square until the brush comes out cleanly, and properly dispose of the used newspaper squares.
+Repeat with a fresh square until the brush comes out cleanly, then properly dispose the used newspaper squares.

 How to Clean Paintbrushes With Katie Blackwell

 Pour a small amount of paint thinner into a glass jar with a screw-top lid.
 Use an odorless, artist-grade thinner which is more refined than the common paint thinner from the hardware store.
 Swish the brush around in the paint thinner, removing more of the oil paint embedded in the bristles.
 Wipe the paintbrush bristles with more newspaper squares to remove most of the paint thinner.

-The paint thinner can be used again and again; store the remaining thinner in the closed jar, and the oil sediment will settle to the bottom.
+The paint thinner can be used again and again; store the remaining thinner in the closed jar.
+The oil sediment will settle to the bottom.

 Do not use paint thinner on acrylic paints.
 If using acrylic paints, skip this step.

 Rinse the brush bristles in the sink under warm running water.
-Let the running water pool into the cupped palm of your hand, and slowly turn the brush in the running water while gently pressing it into your hand to remove any remaining paint still trapped in the bristles.
-If needed, re-form the bristles back into their original shape.
+Let the running water pool into the cupped palm of your hand.
+Slowly turn the brush in the running water while gently pressing it into your hand to remove any remaining paint still trapped in the bristles.
+If needed, gently re-form the bristles back into their original shape.